mseminatore/testy/README.md

     // display a comment
     COMMENT("test addition...");

-    // execute a unit test
+    // execute some unit tests
     TEST(((1 + 1) == 2));

-    return 0;
+    TESTEX("This test fails", 0);
 }

 ```